mesn1985/ReferenceAPI/README.md

             });
 ```
 A `Scoped` lifetime of objects means that the object only lives for a single request.
 This presents a problem when using test doubles
 fakes for persistance that not within the application domain.
-In the case of SkycavePlayerService, an in-memory fake storage is used for in-process integration tests.
+In the case of PlayerRecordService, an in-memory fake storage is used for in-process integration tests.
 So there is a
 need to keep the fake storage objects that uses in-memory persistance alive for the entire life time of the application. **Therefor all storage implementations  that ends with `InMemory` will by convention be loaded as a singleton**.
 ```
 Assembly assembly = Assembly.Load(ExtractAssemblyName(implementations["PlayerStorage"]));